What Can You do about a Loose Tooth?

-As we all recall from our own childhood, and perhaps from raising children as well, losing teeth is normal for children at some point in their development.
+As we all recall from our childhoods, losing teeth is normal for children at some point in their development.
 Eventually, their "baby teeth" fall out and permanent teeth replace them.
 This is to be expected (that’s what the Tooth Fairy is for, right?).
-However, loose teeth in older children or adults is nearly always a sign of gum disease, or periodontal disease, and immediate treatment is required to save the loose tooth.
+However, loose teeth in older adults are a sign of periodontal disease.
+Immediate treatment is required to save the loose tooth.

-Excluding direct trauma to your mouth, a bite injury or tumor, diseased gums are the most likely cause of loose teeth.
-The bacterial infection beneath your gums can damage the root of your tooth, as well as the ligament that holds them in place.
+Excluding direct trauma to your mouth, bite injury or tumor, diseased gums are likely the cause of a loose tooth.
+The bacterial infection beneath your gums can damage the ligament that holds them in place.
 The infected area will commonly become inflamed and quite painful when trying to chew food.
-Further, this damage will cause your infected tooth to become loose and, if left untreated, the ligament will separate and the tooth will fall out.
+Further, this damage causes your infected tooth to become loose.
+Moreover, if left untreated the ligament will separate and the tooth will fall out.

 Can your Loose Tooth be Saved?

-Prevention is the first step to avoiding loose teeth and tooth loss, including twice daily brushing and flossing after every meal.
-Particularly if your family history shows a history of tooth loss, care must be taken form an early age to discipline children in the steps toward proper dental hygiene and care of their teeth and gums.
+Prevention is the first step to avoiding loose teeth and tooth loss, including twice-daily brushing and flossing after every meal.
+Particularly if your family has a history of tooth loss, care must be taken from an early age.
+Taking steps to discipline children in proper dental hygiene and care of their teeth and gums will help.

 Dr. Kaushal Dhawan and staff at The Colorado Center for Implant and Prosthetic Dentistry are available to help you determine effective solutions to all of your dental problems.
 If you would like more information from your Littleton area Prosthodontist, please call to make an appointment today.